What is Spatial Design and Why Does it Matter?

 Concept & Layout Planning

-The concept planning, Showing floor plans, mood boards, and 3D visualisations to explore possibilities.
+The concept planning, showing floor plans, mood boards, and 3D visualisations to explore possibilities.

 Styling & Furnishing